netherphp/object/README.md

 to have an object that is promised to have the properties we need with default values if they had not yet been defined.

-Here is what you would have to write to kinda pull that off.
+Here is what you would have to write to kinda pull that off without Nether\Object.

 ```php
 <?php